 This was on my mind today.
 Having autism means there may always be an issue that’s not easily resolved that tips me mentally over the edge.

-Also dealing with anxiety means it’s easier for me to have meltdowns, particularly when it comes to me struggling to cope with an issue or situation that someone else sees as normal.
+Dealing with anxiety means it’s easier for me to have meltdowns, particularly when I struggle to cope with an issue or situation that someone else sees as normal.
 My thinking has never been normal, around what my brain sees as intense responses to overwhelming situations.
 Those I fail to cope with every time.

-For those of us who get to deal with meltdowns, rather than others judge us, it’s important they help us identify and minimise our meltdown frequencies.
-Our behaviour around autism will always make sense to us in the context of our experiences of the world and how our brain interprets what we see, but to others we’re seen as being intense.
+For those like myself who struggle with meltdowns, rather than others judge us, it’s important they help us identify and minimise our meltdown frequencies.
+Our behaviour around autism will always make sense to us in the context of our experiences and how our brain interprets what we see.

 When it comes to others dealing with us, they may interpret or assign meaning to our behaviour based on what our behaviour would mean were they engaged in our behaviour, but they will always arrive at the wrong conclusions thinking we’ve misinterpreted our circumstances wrongly.